As an Amazon Associate I earn from qualifying purchases.

 Notes: Vintage curling irons and other cosmetic tools sell extremely well.
 The stranger (more unique) the better.

 Our Purchase Price: $10

-Notes: In case you’re unaware, eBay actually has a function in their search which allows you to scan barcodes and see the items for sale.
-For some reason, copies of LOST on DVD were way more expensive that blue-ray copies so we picked this up and they sold just before Christmas.
+Notes: In case you’re unaware, eBay actually has a function in their search that allows you to scan barcodes and see the items for sale.
+For some reason, copies of LOST on DVD were way more expensive than blue-ray copies so we picked this up and they sold just before Christmas.

 Our Purchase Price: $6.83